MicrosoftDocs/entra-docs/docs/identity/authentication/concept-fido2-hardware-vendor.md

 ## Next steps

-For more information about enabling browsers, native apps, and operating systems to support passwordless authentication with FIDO2 security keys and Microsoft Entra ID, see [FIDO2 compatibility](fido2-compatibility.md).
+For more information about Microsoft Entra ID support for phishing-resistant authentication with FIDO2 security keys in browsers and native apps, see [FIDO2 compatibility](fido2-compatibility.md).